-Our transportation segment operations generally consist of fee-based activities associated with transporting crude oil and NGL on pipelines, gathering systems, trucks and barges.
+Our Transportation segment operations generally consist of fee-based activities associated with transporting crude oil and NGL on pipelines, gathering systems, trucks and barges.
 We generate revenue through a combination of tariffs, third-party pipeline capacity agreements and other transportation fees.
-Our transportation segment also includes equity earnings from our investments in Settoon Towing and the White Cliffs, Eagle Ford, BridgeTex, Butte and Frontier pipeline systems, in which we own interests ranging from 22% to 50%.
+Our Transportation segment also includes equity earnings from our investments in entities that own the BridgeTex, Eagle Ford, White Cliffs, Frontier and Butte pipeline systems as well as Settoon Towing, in which we own interests ranging from 22% to 50%.
+Additionally, we own interests in entities that are currently constructing and developing pipeline systems, including Caddo, Diamond and Saddlehom.
 We account for these investments under the equity method of accounting.

-As of December 31, 2014, we employed a variety of owned or, to a much lesser extent, leased long-term physical assets throughout the United States and Canada in this segment, including approximately:
+As of December 31, 2015, we employed a variety of owned or, to a much lesser extent, leased long-term physical assets throughout the United States and Canada in this segment, including approximately:

-- 17,800 miles of active crude oil and NGL pipelines and gathering systems; - 29 million barrels of active, above-ground tank capacity used primarily to facilitate pipeline throughput; - 800 trailers (primarily in Canada); and - 149 transport and storage barges and 72 transport tugs through our interest in Settoon Towing.
+- 18,100 miles of active crude oil and NGL pipelines and gathering systems; - 30 million barrels of active, above-ground tank capacity used primarily to facilitate pipeline throughput; - 830 trailers (primarily in Canada); and - 142 transport and storage barges and 64 transport tugs through our interest in Settoon Towing.

-The following is a tabular presentation of our active crude oil and NGL pipeline assets in the United States and Canada as of December 31, 2014, grouped by geographic location:
+The following is a tabular presentation of our active crude oil and NGL pipeline assets in the United States and Canada as of December 31, 2015, grouped by geographic location: